Key Points:

 A few wall scuffs & stains: Although this was a clean hotel room, there were a few visible stains and marks that clean freaks may want to be aware of, pictured below.

-I found this to be a spacious and visually appealing room.
-First impressions were strong and it just had a classy look.
+This is a spacious and visually appealing room.
+First impressions were strong, and it had a classy look.

 The additional square footage and small living area were a nice touch that made the room more functional for folks who enjoy kicking back and relaxing in the room from time to time.

 At first glance, the bathroom was impressive.
-The striped tile work popped and a jetted tub is a rarity in Las Vegas.
+The striped tile work popped, and a jetted tub is a rarity in Vegas.
 The shower was spacious and offered ample water pressure.

 All things considered, I was happy with the room and my experience.